Linda Crampton is a writer and experienced science teacher with an honors degree in biology. She enjoys writing about

 Making a Trumpet

 When a conch shell is obtained, it must be cleaned before it can be used to produce music.
 The next step in making a trumpet is to remove the top section of the spire from the cleaned shell, which is usually done with a hacksaw.
 Once the tip of the spire is removed, the broken surface of the shell is filed or smoothed with sandpaper so that it doesn’t cut the player’s lips.
 The shell material in the centre of the mouthpiece is removed.
 Some musicians use the spire as a natural mouthpiece, but others add an artificial one.

 Conch Trumpets Around the World

 Conch shells have been used as trumpets in many cultures in the past and are still popular today.
 They are often used in a religious or ceremonial context, such as in a call to prayer.
 In addition, the call of a conch was once used to summon fighters to battles.

 Ceremonial conchs (or conches) that have survived from the past are often elaborately decorated with bright colours, gilt metal, precious stones, and textiles.
 They are very attractive objects.

-A popular conch comes from an animal known as the Triton’s trumpet, which is used in Polynesia, Melanesia, Korea, and Japan.
+A popular conch comes from an animal known as the Triton’s trumpet.
+The instrument is used in Polynesia, Melanesia, Korea, and Japan.
 It's sometimes given a different name, even though the shell comes from the same species of animal.
-The queen conch is used in the Caribbean.
-The chank, sometimes called the sacred chank, is used as a trumpet in India and Tibet.
-In Hinduism it's known as the shankh or shankha and is considered to be a sacred shell.
-In Buddhism the sacred conch is known as the dung-dkar, dung-kar, or kar-dung.
+The queen conch is used to make instruments in the Caribbean.
+The shell of a chank, sometimes called the sacred chank, is used as a trumpet in India and Tibet.
+In Hinduism, the instrument is known as the shankh or shankha and is considered to be a sacred shell.
+In Buddhism, the sacred conch is known as the dung-dkar, dung-kar, or kar-dung.